 a.
 Unrestricted Line.
-Per title 10, U.S. Code, section 615(b)(4), the URL promotion selection board shall apply the following guidelines relating to the Navy's need to fill FY-24 critical vacancies with specified numbers of URL officers who possess the competencies and skills outlined in Table 1.
+Per 10 U.S.C. §615(b)(4), the URL promotion selection board shall apply the following guidelines relating to the Navy's need to fill FY-25 critical vacancies with specified numbers of URL officers who possess the competencies and skills outlined in Table 1.
 In most cases, critical vacancies are identified in the tables by officer designators, which themselves reflect the particular competencies and skills possessed by officers in the respective communities.
 You shall apply these guidelines in conjunction with the best and fully qualified selection standard and in no case shall the Navy's need for specified numbers of officers to fill the vacancies be interpreted as a quota.
-As such, when applying the best and fully qualified standard, give strong consideration to those officers who possess the competencies and skills necessary to fill the FY-24 critical vacancies, as outlined below.
+As such, when applying the best and fully qualified standard, give strong consideration to those officers who possess the competencies and skills necessary to fill the FY-25 critical vacancies, as outlined in table 1.